 - HEART: well its the symbol of love, do I need to say more?
 From diamonds to gemstones it looks gorgeous, one thing to be mindful is the proportions.
 Make sure it is not too slim or chubby, it has to be the perfect heart.

 - CUSHION: is a square or square rectangle (elongated) shape stone with rounded corners, pillow shape hence the name and very romantic!
-If cut perfectly can shine as brilliant as a round.
-Usually has 58 facets.
+If cut perfectly can shine as brilliant as around.
+It usually has 58 facets.

-- PRINCESS: this shape carries 57 or 76 facets and because of its pyramidal shape that has four bevelled sides, it creates more light dispersion than any other square shaped diamond.
-In recent years demand for princess cut has decreased which I think is solely because of its sharp corners and it only makes an statement when is in larger carat weights.
+- PRINCESS: the shape carries 57 or 76 facets and because of its pyramidal shape that has four beveled sides, it creates more light dispersion than any other square shaped diamond.
+In recent years demand for princess cut has decreased which I think is sole because of its sharp corners and it only makes a statement when it in larger carat weights.
 It is getting harder and harder to find the perfect princess cut.

-- RADIANT: is gaining more and more popularity both in diamonds and gemstones because of its scattered 70 facets that create a shattered glassy look in diamonds and bring out the best colors in gemstones and fancy color diamonds.
-If you like square or rectangular squere shape, this is the best alternative to cushion and princess.
+- RADIANT: is gaining more and more popularity in both diamonds and gemstones because of its scattered 70 facets that create a shattered glassy look in diamonds and bring out the best colors in gemstones and fancy color diamonds.
+If you like the square or rectangular square shape, this is the best alternative to cushion and princess.

-- AASSCHER/SQUARE EMERALD: perfectly square shaped stone, actually an octagons rather than emerald cut that is rectangular.
+- AASSCHER/SQUARE EMERALD: perfectly square-shaped stone, actually an octagon rather than the emerald cut that is rectangular.
 Same characteristics in terms of sparkle and clarity.

-This is just an introductory post to engagement rings, if you need more information on diamonds, grading and color diamonds on following links:
+This is just an introductory post to engagement rings if you need more information on diamonds, grading and color diamonds on the following links:

-Please note all views expressed on this post are my own and do not represent opinions of any of the jewellers mentioned in this post.
+Please note all views expressed on this post are my own and do not represent opinions of any of the jewelers mentioned in this post.